TX Guide

 If your name is on a Texas-titled car someone else drives, county registration still applies.
 ID alone does not register the vehicle.

 If you later choose to drive, apply for a learner permit or Class C license — ID does not upgrade automatically.
+You will take written and possibly road tests if you never held a valid U.S. license.

 After the plastic arrives